renzol2/garden/notes/transmission-control-protocol.md

 **TCP** is the main transport layer [[communication-protocol|communication protocol]] in the [[internet-protocol-suite|Internet protocol suite]], which complements the [[internet-protocol]] (IP).

-- world wide web, email, remote administration, and file transfer rely on TCP
+- [[world-wide-web|world wide web]], email, remote administration, and file transfer rely on TCP

 ## Sources